mlindegarde/misc--2025-draft/README.md

 * K - This means "kicker".
 This position should be ignored for any analysis.
 * DST - This means "defense and special teams".
 This position should be ignored for any analysis.
 * Taxi Squad - A portion of the team that can hold rookies for up to three years.
 These players cannot be used as starters.
+* ECR - Expert consensus ranking (an average of all rankings by fantasy football experts)
+* ADP - Average draft position (the average of the position the player is being drafted across all league drafts)
+* ECR vs. ADP - A metric that shows how the average manager sentiment towards a given player differs from that of experts.
+A negative number indicates that managers don't value a player as highly as the experts while a positive number indicates that managers see more value in a given player than the experts do.
+This can be helpful will determining where players might actually end up going in a draft and for identifying potential sleepers.

 ## Positions
 Fantasy football does not value players the same way the real NFL does.
 Fantasy football only cares about the following positions:  All other can be ignored: